PrimeO7/How-to-undervolt-AMD-RYZEN-5800X3D-Guide-with-PBO2-Tuner/README.md

 # 5) How to set PBO2 Tuner manually
 First download [Debug-cli.7zp](https://www.overclock.net/threads/corecycler-tool-for-testing-curve-optimizer-settings.1777398/page-45#post-28999750).

-Get monitoring software like [HwInfo](https://www.hwinfo.com/download/) or [RyzenMaster](https://www.amd.com/en/technologies/ryzen-master).
+Get monitoring software like [HWiNFO](https://www.hwinfo.com/download/) or [Ryzen Master](https://www.amd.com/en/technologies/ryzen-master).
 You will need this to see your CPU voltage and temperature and to later confirm that your settings work.

 Run a CPU stress test like OCCT or benchmark like Cinebench R20/R23 to push your CPU to ~100% Utilization.
 See how high your CPU boosts and what temperatures you get before any changes to it.

-Now open PBO2 Tuner.exe from the folder we just downloaded and select the curve tab
+Now open PBO2 Tuner.exe from the folder we just downloaded and select the curve tab.

 Start by setting a low negative offset like -10 and decrease it in decrements of -5 to a minimum of -30.